 He isn’t really known for that for the very simple reason that he failed to understand the implications of what he was demanding.
 The world that he faced was thoroughly premodern, a Christendom whose ultimate arbiter must always be institutional authority sufficient to arbitrate all dispute by means of a legally static hierarchy of power.
 Crucially though, inhabitants thoroughly embraced its legitimacy as eternal and divinely ordained.
 They may have denied that any single power source was the ordained representative of God on earth, and like ourselves were often tempted to pursue pure power with a reverent face.
 But their trust was complete and sincere in granting that such reverence was due, that authority, though perhaps not any particular representative of it, was acting in God’s name to work God’s will in the world.
 And Luther was staring down these same representatives demanding that his own reasoning might prove sufficient to overthrow the whole divine apparatus of Catholicism, that he was right and every artery and vessel that acted “by the grace of God” was therefore wrong.
 By what right could he claim such a thing?

 What happened next proved he did not understand what he was asking.
 The Protestant Reformation exploded into a paroxysm of rational agents all challenging not only Catholic orthodoxy but each other’s revelations.
 From 1521 through 1648 religious wars pitted nations, dynasties, towns, and neighbors against each other.
 Luther lived through the first twenty-five years of it, tirelessly distributing pamphlets and German translations of sacred texts, owning the revolution he had wrought.
 But very early on, he began to regret the way he had wrought it.
-“Reason is a whore, the greatest enemy faith has,” was his later judgment on his own judgment.
+“Reason is a whore, the greatest enemy faith has,” was his later judgment on his own means of judging.
 And so modernism faced its first crisis within its own creator.